 Why we’re shutting down our affiliate program

-by Drew Strojny on January 19, 2012 in News
+By team on January 19, 2012

 As you may know, we’re currently working hard on a responsive refresh of our website here at The Theme Foundry.
 Part of that refresh is a shiny new backend, powered by our upcoming Memberful product.